 Council will not accept any liability for damage of any kind caused to any person, vehicles, property or business that occurs within or outside the road corridor arising from the closure of the road corridor and any activities within it.

-The first step in applying for a temporary road closure is to discuss your proposal with the Council’s Transportation Officer.
+The first step in applying for a temporary road closure is to discuss your proposal with Council’s transportation officer.

 You will need to provide:

-The proposal will be advertised via a public notice in:
+The proposal will be advertised via public notice in:

-Anyone who feels they are adversely affected by the proposal will have 10 working days to lodge a submission.
+Anyone who feels they are adversely affected by the proposal has 10 working days from the time of public notification to lodge a submission.

-If approved, the Temporary road closure will be again advertised to the public.
+If approved, the temporary road closure will be advertised to the public.

-It takes between 4-8 weeks on average to get a proposal to the next available council or committee meeting.
+It takes four to eight weeks on average to get a proposal to the next available road closure sub-committee meeting.

 If the application is rejected you will be given the reasons for the decision.

-A Road Damage Bond is charged for events that may damage the roading asset.
-Prior to and after the event a Transportation Engineers will inspect the event site.
+A road damage bond is charged for events that may damage any part of the road and its associated infrastructure.
+Transportation engineers will inspect the site before and after the event.
 If repairs are required, the bond will be used.
+If the repairs cost more than the bond, the event organisers will be invoiced for the outstanding sum.
 Any excess bond will be refunded.
-If the repairs cost more than the bond, the event organisers will be invoiced for the additional sum outstanding.